๐Ÿ“…Curriculum Development

 Learning Centers or Stations

-• Establishes designated classroom areas where students rotate through different activities or tasks
+• Establishes designated classroom areas where students rotate through different activities or tasks.

-• Promotes independent, self-directed learning while allowing teachers to provide targeted small-group instruction
+• Promotes independent, self-directed learning while allowing teachers to provide targeted small-group instruction at one station.

-Compare: Flexible Grouping vs. Learning Centers—both organize students for differentiated work, but flexible grouping is about who works together while learning centers are about where and what.
+Compare: Flexible Grouping vs. Learning Centers: both organize students for differentiated work, but flexible grouping is about who works together while learning centers are about where and what.
 You might use flexible grouping within a learning centers model, assigning different student combinations to different stations based on readiness or interest.

 Managing Differentiated Classrooms: Structural Strategies